|Nutrition Facts (per serving)|

-Flaky and light biscuits, smokey fried ham, buttery muenster cheese and sweet honey butter make up the recipe for these miniature Southern honey-butter ham and cheese biscuit sandwiches.
+Flaky and light biscuits, smoky fried ham, buttery Muenster cheese, and sweet honey butter make up the recipe for these miniature Southern honey-butter ham and cheese biscuit sandwiches.
 Perfect for picnics, parties, and/or feeding a hungry group of people, each bite is packed with Southern goodness.

 Got some cookie cutters nearby?
 Try stamping out a shape in the dough (like these heart shaped ones) to add an extra layer of fun.
 I recommend serving them with one dozen mimosas and a few of your favorite hot sauces.

 Want to make them in advance?
-You can, but they're best made fresh day-of, but you can make them at least 24 hours in advance as long as they're kept cool in the refrigerator.
+They're best made fresh day-of, but you can make them at least 24 hours in advance as long as they're kept cool in the refrigerator.

-- Prepare biscuit dough accordingly and if desired, use a small heart-shaped cookie cutter to cut 3 thick biscuits.
+Prepare biscuit dough, and if desired, use a small heart-shaped cookie cutter to cut 6 thick biscuits.

-- Heat a medium sized cast iron skillet over medium heat.
-Roughly tear the ham into bite sized pieces and place in a heated cast iron skillet.
+Heat a medium-sized, cast-iron skillet over medium heat.
+Roughly tear the ham into bite-sized pieces and place in the heated cast-iron skillet.

-- Once the biscuits have cooled, gently take a knife and slice them in half to fill them.
-On each piece, gently slather on some honey butter (mix the 2 tbsp of butter with 1 tbsp of honey) - more or less depending on your own personal taste.
+Once the biscuits have cooled, gently take a knife and slice them in half to fill them.
+On each piece, gently slather on some honey butter—more or less depending on your own personal taste.